tayvano/lazarus-bluenoroff-research/hacks-and-thefts/fantom_foundation.md

 - A total of approximately $7m was stolen in this single incident.
 The likely cause is, again, complete device pwnage due to DPRK malware.
 Most likely employee is Fantom CEO Michael Kong.

-- DPRK attribution comes, in part, from observations on DPRK-controlled C2s as well as on-chain laundering and timing matching other thefts that occuring the same week.
+- DPRK attribution comes, in part, from observations on DPRK-controlled C2s as well as Onchain laundering and timing matching other thefts that occuring the same week.